taylorjg/BasketCase/json2bulk/README.md

 }
 ```

-I then used the following request to bulk load the documents:
+I then used the following command to bulk load the documents:

 ```
 curl -XPOST localhost:9200/products/washers/_bulk?pretty --data-binary @bulk.json > bulk_response.json